meteorhacks/meteorhacks.github.io/_posts/2013-06-02-meteor-cluster-introduction-and-how-it-works.md

 <iframe src="http://ghbtns.com/github-btn.html?user=arunoda&repo=meteor-cluster&type=fork&count=true&size=large" allowtransparency="true" frameborder="0" scrolling="0" width="152px" height="30px">
 </iframe>

 Let's discuss how meteor cluster works.
-Imagine our meteor app is a Group Chat.
+Imagine our demo meteor app is a Group Chat.

 * We have 2 meteor nodes - (A and B)
 * They are connected to Redis via Meteor Cluster and listening for write operations